How to Pick Your Le Labo Scent According to Your Skin Type

 And there's a whole lot more to discover beyond the cult favourite, Santal.| March 10, 2020

 Before you read further into this story, you HAVE to watch this for context.
 If you count yourself amongst the New York-based luxury fragrance label’s cult followers, the micro-musical would probably have tickled your funny bone.
 But if you haven’t yet been acquainted with Le Labo, here’s the 101.
-The premise of the song, Santal from Le Labo is hailed as the holy grail of all perfumes amongst the “cool” kids on the block.
+The scent Santal from Le Labo is hailed as the holy grail of all perfumes by every “cool” kid on the block.
 The rest of it is pretty much self-explanatory.
 If you work in the creative industry in any capacity, you probably wear the scent yourself, know of someone who does or at some point caught a whiff of the distinct deep woody, smokey scent.
 This, I can vouch for myself.

 Now, presuming, that you’re all caught up with the tongue-in-cheek song, let’s move on.
 At this point, we all know that if you are a loyal member of the unspoken Le Labo allegiance, it’s a tie that is near impossible to severe.
 We’d be fools to even attempt to convince a staunch Le Labo fan to look elsewhere to satisfy their olfactory system.
 Blasphemous, even!
 What then is even the point of this exposition?